NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 Atmospheric Infrared Sounder (AIRS) Level 2 observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+AIRS data includes atmospheric temperature in the troposphere, derived
+moisture profiles, land and ocean surface temperatures, surface
+emissivity, cloud fraction, cloud top height, and ozone burden in the
+atmosphere.

 Several types of AIRS data, with varying levels of processing, are available.
 The following descriptions are taken from the